-Antiquated, a bit rusted, perpetually sinking and, by U.S. Navy standards, undermanned, the U.S.S.
+Antiquated, a bit rusted, perpetually sinking and, by U.S. Navy standards, understaffed, the U.S.S.
 Blakely (FF-1072) should have been one of the worst ships in the fleet.
-But, she wasn’t.
+But she wasn’t.

 The Little Ship That Could

 Twenty-five years ago the U.S.S.
 Blakely was decommissioned, struck from the U.S. Navy’s list of ships, and scrapped for parts, steel and aluminium.

 Her crew was scattered about the fleet to serve on other ships.
 Before her demise, an enthusiastic sailor punched a hole through her thin hull while working in the bilge.